-ScalaTrace captures MPI events in the innermost loop as Regular Section Descriptors (RSD), while power-RSDs capture RSDs (PRSDs) of higher-level loop nests represented as a constant sized data structure [15].
+Our work builds on ScalaTrace as an MPI tracing toolset.
+ScalaTrace captures MPI events in the innermost loop as Regular Section Descriptors (RSD), while power-RSDs capture RSDs (PRSDs) of higher-level loop nests represented as a constant sized data structure [7].
+ScalaTrace not only captures the communication time per each MPI event, but also captures the execution time between MPI events and stores it in histograms.
 Consider the example in the following code snippet: